 At Post 16 we provide opportunities for pupils to develop a wide range of skills.
 Teachers are encouraged to use appropriate programmes of study that suit the pupils individual needs.
 The Essential Skills Wales Framework is used to inform planning.
 Individual targets are taken from the objectives of each pupil’s statement and termly targets are set from these.
 Basic skills are learnt through Number and Communication sessions.
 Pupils also access weekly ICT sessions where they can learn and refine their ICT skills.

 We use a variety of programmes and interventions such as Duke of Edinburgh Award and W.E.S.T.
 (Wales Essential Skills Toolkit)

 We also have the Youth Engagement Participation Service (YEPS) deliver lessons on a number of topics that affects young people in their everyday life, such as; sex related education, alcohol, social media and keeping safe online, handling money, drug awareness and positive relationships.

-Our curriculum also offers Physical Education, Careers and the World of Work, where our pupils participate in Carpentry, hairdressing, Painting and decorating and restaurant work.
+Our curriculum also offers Physical Education, Careers and the World of Work, where our pupils participate in Carpentry, hairdressing, Painting and decorating and tiling.
 Pupils in Years 13/14 will have the opportunity to experience the world of work and will be placed in a work experience placement tailored to the interests and skills.